 2-1-1.
-Air Traffic Service (ATS) Q/T/TK Routes.
-Q, T, and TK routes may be developed to support en route PBN operations.
-The NavSpec is RNAV 2 (en route flight phase with associated XTT of 2).
-Optional NavSpec may be A-RNP (En route flight phase with associated XTT of 2 or 1 as appropriate).
+Air Traffic Service (ATS) Routes.
+ATS routes may be developed to support en route PBN operations.
+The NavSpec is RNAV 2 (en route flight phase with associated XTT of 2.00).
+Optional NavSpec may be A-RNP (en route flight phase with associated XTT of 2.00 or 1.00 as appropriate).
+RNP 0.3 NavSpec may be used for helicopter-only ATS routes.
 Secondary areas apply.